 Gemma is 28 and from Bognor Regis.
 On the 29 September 2017, Gemma’s mother, Helen died at the age of 51 after being in hospital with kidney disease and vascular problems.
-After the death of her mum, Gemma contacted her local Cruse service and was supported by a Cruse volunteer for around six months before she decided she was able to live a life without her mum.
+After the death of her mum, Gemma contacted her local Cruse service and was supported by a Cruse volunteer, Helen.

 “Even before my mum died, I spoke to my GP because I knew that losing my mother was going to be really difficult for me to come to terms with as my mum is my best friend.
 But they told me they couldn’t help until she died.